Bulgaria–Mongolia relations

 Bulgaria–Mongolia relations are the bilateral relations between Bulgaria and Mongolia.
 Bulgaria has an embassy in Ulaanbaatar and Mongolia has an embassy in Sofia.

 History

 The Mongol Empire invaded the Second Bulgarian Empire in 1242.
 This weakened the kingdom and it began losing territory to its neighbors.

-Diplomatic relations between the two countries were first initiated on 22 April 1950.
+In modern times diplomatic relations between the two countries were first initiated on 22 April 1950.
 Due to the similar ideological situation in both countries, their relations witnessed a steady development up until the 1990s.
 Relations somewhat deteriorated for the next ten years, however, since 2001, they have been on a more positive track.
 Until the 1990s Bulgaria was Mongolia's third biggest trading partner, with agricultural products and light industry goods being the main exports.
 The volume of trade between Bulgaria and Mongolia totaled $2 million in 2008.

 Visits

 1985–1989

 The General Secretary of the Bulgarian Communist Party and Chairman of the State Council of the People's Republic of Bulgaria Todor Zhivkov visited Mongolia in June 1985 at the invitation of the General Secretary of the Mongolian People's Revolutionary Party and Chairman of the Presidium of the State Great Khural Jambyn Batmönkh.
 Bulgarian parliamentary delegation headed by the Speaker of the National Assembly of the People's Republic of Bulgaria Stanko Todorov visited Mongolia in May 1987.
 The General Secretary of the Mongolian People's Revolutionary Party and Chairman of the Presidium of the State Great Khural Jambyn Batmönkh visited Bulgaria 1987 at the invitation of the Secretary General of the Central Committee of the Bulgarian Communist Party and Chairman of the State Council of the People's Republic of Bulgaria Todor Zhivkov.
 The Minister of Foreign Affairs of the People's Republic of Bulgaria Petar Mladenov visited Mongolia in July 1987.
 The Minister of agriculture and forestry of the People's Republic of Bulgaria Alexi Ivanov visited Mongolia in September 1988 for the 22nd meeting of the Intergovernmental Bulgarian-Mongolian Commission for Economic, Scientific and Technical Cooperation in Ulaanbaatar where he was received by the Prime Minister of Mongolia Dumaagiin Sodnom.